 Q: Are you available for an Elopement Ceremony?

-A: Yes, an Elopement Wedding to me, is a gathering of up to 15 people, including you.
+A: Yes, an Elopement Wedding to me, is a gathering of up to a dozen people standing together with you to witness your Nuptials.
 At minimum you will need two witnesses present during the ceremony.
 Email me ASAP for availability.

 Q: WE HAVE A BIG SECRET...
 We eloped a couple years ago without telling anyone, now we would like to have a full-on formal wedding ceremony for family and friends, is that something you could do?
 As well as keep our secret?